vyomasystems-lab/riscv-ctb-challenge-meeeeet/challenge_level3/README.md

 ### Side effect of using OR and ORI instruction
 - As explained in previous section, OR and ORI are buggy instructions.
-- If someone run AAPG random instruction generator, in which if one of the buggy instruction are executed before non-buggy instruction then the output produced by non-buggy instrucion may different from actual output.
+- While runnig AAPG random instruction generator, in which if one of the buggy instruction are executed before non-buggy instruction then the output produced by non-buggy instrucion may different from actual output.
 - This case can be observed by this test code:
 ```
 # Test-1